 “The most common misconception is that dog beds have to be ugly,” says Kimberly Freeman, a dog trainer and canine-lifestyle expert in London.
 This mattress-style dog bed from Huts and Bay is both stylish and functional.
 The brand makes bed with covers in a ton of different patterns.
 Each one is antimicrobial, removable, and machine washable.
 The inner cushion is antibacterial and made from 100 percent cotton.

 Best cave-style dog bed for burrowers

-Both Askeland and Lippman recommend this cave-style bed from Furhaven, which comes with a snuggly built-in cover (which you can remove in warmer weather) that Askeland says is “essentially a blanket attached to the top of the bed that a dog can slide under to cuddle.”
+Both Askeland and Lippman recommend this cave-style bed from Furhaven, which comes with a snuggly built-in cover that Askeland describes as “essentially a blanket attached to the top of the bed that a dog can slide under to cuddle.”
 Lippman’s Rhodesian Ridgeback, Chloe, loves to burrow under the fleece-lined top.
-She says, “It’s the perfect bed for pups that love to burrow under the covers and get super cozy before they sleep,” Lippman says.
+“It’s the perfect bed for pups that love to burrow under the covers and get super cozy before they sleep,” Lippman says.
 Richardson likes the Furhaven for toy br